About The Writing Class Placement Questionnaire

 - SAT and/or ACT scores, if you have received them

-Step 3: View and understand your The Write Class results
+Step 3: View and understand your The Writing Class Placement Questionnaire results

-Once you complete The Write Class survey, you will receive a course recommendation based on the information you entered throughout the survey.
+Once you complete The Writing Class Placement Questionnaire, you will receive a course recommendation based on the information you entered throughout the survey.
 If you have questions regarding the course option(s) suggested for you or APU writing courses in general, contact the Writing Program or your academic advisor for more information.

 Step 4: Explore extra writing support options